 Even if costumes are made by the costuming department, materials could be sourced from suppliers with similar problems in their supply chain.
 There are also likely to be other problems, like waste in the form of spare costumes that are never used, or fabric offcuts.

 Another factor that influences the unsustainability of costuming is how they are disposed of.
-On big budget productions, such as those that are part of a famous franchise, costumes are often stored, displayed or sold as a collectable item.
+On big budget productions, costumes are often stored, displayed or sold as a collectable item.
 However, with most other productions there are limited ways to get rid of costumes.
 Often costume designers or productions are forced to keep and store their own costumes.
 The costumes then aren’t reused by other productions, resulting in more being made in the future, creating more waste.

 Here at CAMA we offer a more sustainable solution.
 We organise the collection and distribution of costumes to make sure they are reused by another production and avoid dusty storage rooms or worse – landfill.
 One of the best ways to make sure this happens is to donate the items directly to another production, or to a costume rental house.

 One of our most recent recipients of costumes is Camden Costumes.
 Camden Costumes is comprised of a team of talented makers who create contemporary, fantasy or historical costumes for film and TV.
 They also have a growing collection of items that are for rental.
 CAMA have been able to donate costumes that are no longer wanted by productions, to Camden Costumes, so that they can be reused and repurposed in the industry.

 “Having recently come into contact with CAMA as a part of their recycling scheme we are thrilled to be able to help reduce landfill and waste as this is a big part of our business ethos.
 Film and TV can be a very wasteful industry and we think it is important to take steps to make a change and we are always looking for ways in which to do so.

 We have been very well treated and always find that the staff at CAMA are efficient, professional and friendly.